 In gathering data through survey questionnaires, the researcher consistently adhered to the required health and safety protocols to ensure the well-being of all participants.
 To minimize physical contact, an online survey questionnaire was created using Google Forms and distributed to the identified Mathematics teachers through shared links for them to accomplish.

-All collected data from the identified respondents were treated with utmost respect and confidentiality in accordance with research ethics.
+All collected data from the identified respondents were treated with utmost respect and confidentiality by research ethics.
 The data gathered were tallied, collated, and tabulated for easier processing and analysis.
 Tables and charts were created to visually present the gathered data.
 The processed data were analyzed using appropriate statistical tools with the aid of statistical software.

 4. results and discussion